HaoZhang-37/HaoZhang-37/README.md

 HaoZhang-37/HaoZhang-37 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+Industry is good at diligence， waste in play； action in thinking， destroyed in following。